 A Moon Landing In 2024?
-NASA Says It'll Happen, Others Say: No Way
+NASA Says It'll Happen; Others Say: No Way

 Chiao says he feels bad for folks at NASA headquarters.
 He thinks they really want a moon landing and are doing everything they can.

 "I don't think they're just blowing smoke necessarily.
-They've set things up so that there's a somewhat believable story that if the money shows up, they can do it if everything goes perfectly," says Chiao.
+They've set things up so that there's a somewhat believable story that if the money shows up, they can do it if everything goes perfectly," Chiao says.
 "But we know from history that that doesn't usually happen."

 After all, rockets can blow up.
 Technical tests can fail.
 And Congress controls the budgets.
 Not everyone there feels the same sense of urgency as the Trump administration.
 A NASA authorization bill just introduced into the House of Representatives would extend the moon landing deadline to 2028.

-"I am more interested in maximizing the odds of success for this bold undertaking and making it as safe as any human journey into the deep space can be, than I am in having NASA meet arbitrary deadlines," said Rep. Eddie Bernice Johnson, a Democrat from Texas and the chairwoman of the U. S. House of Representatives Committee on Science, Space, and Technology, at a recent hearing.
+"I am more interested in maximizing the odds of success for this bold undertaking and making it as safe as any human journey into the deep space can be, than I am in having NASA meet arbitrary deadlines," Rep. Eddie Bernice Johnson — a Democrat from Texas and the chairwoman of the House Committee on Science, Space, and Technology — said at a recent hearing.

 And if someone besides Trump wins in November, the new president will likely have his or her own feelings about returning people to the moon.